dowlinglab/grad-visit-scheduler/docs/formulation.md

 \quad \forall f
 $$

-Here $b$ is the normalized faculty break requirement derived from `faculty_breaks`, and $u_f$ counts faculty-unavailable slots outside the configured break window that already count as breaks.
+Here $b$ is the configured `faculty_breaks` count after applying legacy alias resolution, and $u_f$ counts faculty-unavailable slots outside the configured break window that already count as breaks.
 Unavailable slots inside the break window are fixed to $r_{ft}=1$ in the implementation.
 Legacy `enforce_breaks=True` maps to `faculty_breaks=1` and `student_breaks=1`.